 Did it make the pain go away?
 No, it only got hidden.
 Hidden, but present.
 Buried, but still there.

-It took a breaking down before he finally opened up.
+It took a breakdown before he finally opened up.

 What he learned was that healing requires a direct and honest confrontation with pain.
 He says we can’t honestly address what we can’t honestly face.
 And at the core of our denial is fear.
 Fear of facing the truth.
 Fear that we can’t survive it.
 Fear that it might destroy us.